 Originally we were planning on just not showering but during the planning of this trip, I realized that Secret Lagoon was not only close but only 15 minutes away.

-After dropped off some of our things in the Valdis, we hopped back into the car and drove towards the town of Fludir.
+After we dropped off some of our things in the Valdis, we hopped back into the car and drove towards the town of Fludir.
 Time was tight but we ended up getting there at 9:10PM which allowed us to enjoy the geyser-powered hot springs that is in a way more natural setting than Blue Lagoon.

-Our 50 minutes in the pool was the perfect amount of time relax our travel-weary muscles and a few of those beers we purchased at the duty free when we landed in Iceland.
+Our 50 minutes in the pool was the perfect amount of time to relax our travel-weary muscles and a few of those beers we purchased at the duty free when we landed in Iceland.

 What completed the experience was the ability to shower in the change room and come out feeling refreshed and ready for the aurora borealis.
 We hopped back into our car and made it back to our bubble with the assistance of our trusty headlamps.